top of page

-If you have ever had Ethiopian or Eritrean cuisine and wondered about that amazing aroma that envelopes you as your enter the restaurant and what the delicious signature flavor is, it is niter kibbeh.
+If you have ever had Ethiopian or Eritrean cuisine and wondered about the fantastic aroma that envelops you as you enter the restaurant and what the delicious signature flavour is, it is nitro kibbeh.
 Niter kibbeh is a spiced ghee that is the basis for seasoning Ethiopian and Eritrean cuisine.
-Soft and rich, this condiment adds layers of subtle flavors that are irresistible.
+Soft and rich, this condiment adds layers of irresistible, subtle flavours.

-In the US, I would purchase this product from Brundo Spices, they make the best flavored niter kibbeh I have tried.
-However, it is not available in India, so here is the recipe for all of us home chefs that want to have authentic Ethiopian/Eritrean cuisine.
+In the US, I would purchase this product from Brundo Spices.
+They make the best-flavoured nitre kibbeh I have tried.
+However, it is not available in India, so here is a recipe for all of us home chefs who want to enjoy authentic Ethiopian or Eritrean cuisine.

-I was looking through my library for a recipe and cane across two recipes that had minor differences.
-Usually I choose a recipe, but here I chose to combine the two recipes.
-In addition, we get some really good organic ghee in India, so I decided to use ghee as the starting point, rather than butter.
-This change allowed me not to worry about burning the proteins in the butter but focus on getting the spice flavors correct.
-The only difficult step in this recipe is to be patient, slow cook the ghee, the herbs and spices need time to develop the flavors and you really do not want to burn the oil.
+I was looking through my library for a recipe and came across two recipes that had minor differences.
+Usually, I choose a recipe, but here, I decided to combine the two recipes.
+Additionally, we have access to some delicious organic ghee in India, so I decided to use ghee as the starting point rather than butter.
+This change allowed me not to worry about burning the butter's proteins but to focus on getting the spice flavours correct.
+The only difficult step in this recipe is to be patient.
+Slow cooking the ghee allows the herbs and spices time to develop their flavours, and you do not want to burn the oil.

-The niter kibbeh came out delicate and aromatic, with tones and notes of the spices.
-Next step is to cook a wonderful Ethiopian meal.
+The niter kibbeh came out delicate and aromatic, with spices' tones and notes.
+The next step is to cook an excellent Ethiopian meal.

 Ingredients:

-1 lb butter or ghee (organic strongly preferred)
+1 lb butter or ghee (organic is strongly preferred)

 1/2 onion, finely minced